 Access to safe, adequate and affordable potable drinking water, accessible and hygienic sanitation is the basic public services required to be ensured by the Government for its citizen for a healthy life.
-Government has been consistently trying to ensure 24X7 clean water supply to all households, treatment of both waste water and solid waste to a high proportion of the volume generated, treatment of all industrial effluent.
+Government has been consistently trying to ensure 24X7 clean water supply to all households, treatment of both waste water and solid waste to a high proportion of the volume generated, treatment of all industrial effluents.
 One of the important Sustainable Goal under SDG-6 is "Availability and sustainable management of water and sanitation for all".

-- 1.2 The Delhi Government ensured free lifeline water of up to 20 kilolitres to every household having metered water connection and around 6 lakhs consumers have benefitted under this scheme since its inception.
-Recently Government has started implementing the scheme for a limited period for providing regular sewer connection free of cost to keep the city and Yamuna clean by motivating unwilling residents in unauthorized colonies to connect their houses to the sewer lines.
-By exempting development charges required for taking sewer connection, more and more households are now being motivated to take sewer connection. - 1.3 Priority areas of GNCTD in water and sanitation sector is to augment water supply from sources outside Delhi such as: Renuka Dam in Himachal Pradesh, and Kishau Dam and Lakhwar-Vyasi Dam in Uttarakhand getting underground-water from Yamuna flood plains by way of recharging the ponds, augmenting internal sources including through recycling of water, water harvesting, plugging leakages of water, reducing non-revenue water through proper water accounting, installation of bulk meters etc. In a remarkable achievement, GNCTD has been able to provide the regular water supply to the un-served and under-served areas and has covered 1571 unauthorized colonies, which is about 87% of total un-authorized colonies in Delhi and very soon, the remaining un-authorized colonies will also be covered. - 1.4 There are still many issues in Water and Sanitation sector that needs focused attention: depleting groundwater level due to excessive exploitation, a high concentration of fluoride and salinity at some places, distribution losses in water supply estimated at about 40 percent (Non-Revenue Water), wider implementation of rain water harvesting etc. Inadequate sewage treatment capacity: uneven flow of sewage waste to pumping stations: non availability of land for constructing new infrastructure: inter-mixing of sewage pipes with stormwater drain etc.
+- 2. The Delhi Government ensured free lifeline water of up to 20 kilolitres to every household having metered water connection and around 6 lakhs consumers have benefitted under this scheme since its inception.
+Recently Government has started implementing the scheme for a limited period for providing regular sewer connection free of cost to keep the city and Yamuna clean by motivating unwilling residents in unauthorised colonies to connect their houses to the sewer lines.
+By exempting development charges required for taking sewer connection, more and more households are now being motivated to take sewer connection. - 3.
+Priority areas of GNCTD in water and sanitation sector is to augment water supply from sources outside Delhi such as: Renuka Dam in Himachal Pradesh, and Kishau Dam and Lakhwar-Vyasi Dam in Uttarakhand getting underground-water from Yamuna flood plains by way of recharging the ponds, augmenting internal sources including through recycling of water, water harvesting, plugging leakages of water, reducing non-revenue water through proper water accounting, installation of bulk meters etc. In a remarkable achievement, GNCTD has been able to provide the regular water supply to the un-served and under-served areas and has covered 1565 unauthorized colonies, which is about 87% of total un-authorised colonies in Delhi and very soon, the remaining un-authorised colonies will also be covered. - 4.
+There are still many issues in Water and Sanitation sector that needs focused attention: depleting groundwater level due to excessive exploitation, a high concentration of fluoride and salinity at some places, distribution losses in water supply estimated at about 40 percent (Non-Revenue Water), wider implementation of rain water harvesting etc. Inadequate sewage treatment capacity; uneven flow of sewage waste to pumping stations; non-availability of land for constructing new infrastructure; intermixing of sewerage pipes with storm-water drains etc.